 The Association remains in an excellent financial position - thanks to our Treasurers ‘team’ Dave and Debbie Nickeas; please continue to assist them in performing their role.

 We have been fortunate to receive two separate generous donations recently.
 The donation from the estate of the late Bill Walsh has been spent on a display cabinet which has now been installed in the office and a new trophy for the Preston Annual Singles Championships - this will be presented for the first time following the 2018 tournament in March.
 The second anonymous donation will be used to replace many of the nets used on the tables at the Centre and to purchase a considerable supply of training balls to be used in our coaching sessions.

 The League and Cup competitions appear to be generally competitive at the halfway point of the season and are running relatively smoothly.
 The revised scoring method, adopted at May’s Annual General Meeting, of counting ‘games rather than sets’ in use in the leagues will be evaluated at the end of the season.
 Whilst the Divisional Cups are now completed up to the semi final stage, the Handicap Cup is still only at the second round.
 Some close games are being recorded – congratulations go to the handicap setting team!
 Special mention as always goes to Tony Rigby and Andrew White for their sterling work during 2017 in organising the league and cup competition fixtures.

-The 2015 summer league programme, organised by Barry Crook, was yet again extremely popular.
-If you would like to play this coming summer 2016, I would suggest you open negotiations with Barry and assemble your teams/ players early.
+The performance of the various Preston teams participating regionally at Senior, Vets and Junior/ Cadet level continues to be very competitive.
+The 2017 summer league programme, organised by Barry Crook, was yet again a great success and very popular.
+If you would like to play this coming summer, then as usual you need to register your interest with Barry and assemble your teams/ players early.

-Entry forms will be out shortly from Andrew White; please support our annual championships.
+Our annual Preston Closed Championships will be held on Sunday 4th March, 2018.Entry forms will be out shortly from Andrew White; please support our annual championship